Telephone number pooling: Testing and deployment

-Number pooling at the thousands-block level is just one of several approaches which can be used to conserve numbering resources.
-Other options include consolidating multiple rate centers into one (as much of the problem is caused by carriers needlessly requesting a prefix in each rate center), allowing carriers to use a single prefix in each LATA or local interconnect region to port existing numbers from all rate centers in that area, or even placing all the unused numbers in one rate center into a single available pool from which carriers port only what they need (as already exists for toll-free telephone numbers with the SMS/800 database and RespOrg structure).
+Thousands-block number pooling is just one of several approaches for conserving numbering resources.
+Other options include consolidating multiple rate centers into one–as much of the problem is caused by carriers needlessly requesting a prefix in each rate center–allowing carriers to use a single prefix in each LATA or local interconnect region to port existing numbers from all rate centers in that area, or even placing all the unused numbers in one rate center into a single available pool from which carriers port only what they–as already exists for toll-free telephone numbers with the SMS/800 database and RespOrg structure.
 A block of 1,000 numbers per carrier, like the earlier allocation of 10,000 numbers per carrier in each rate center, is arbitrary.
-Local number portability could allow numbers to be assigned to carriers one at a time.
+Local number portability permits telephone numbers to be assigned to carriers one at a time.

 Implementation

 In areas which were running short of numbers, blocks of 10,000 numbers would be assigned to an individual rate center; from there, it would be split into smaller blocks of 1,000 numbers each, for assignment to individual providers by a number pooling administrator.

 According to 47 CFR 52.20, a US federal regulation administered by the Federal Communications Commission: